 Including dry bags and paddling jackets.

-Single and double kayaks are available, which are outfitted with comfy air pad backrests.
+Single and double kayaks are available, which are outfitted with comfy air pad backrests and deck bags.

 * Vegetarian meals also provided.

-Note: Pre-tour information, which includes a detailed clothing and gear list, plus local accommodation and transportation information will be sent upon receipt of your deposit.
+Note: Pre-tour information, which includes a detailed clothing and gear lists, plus local accommodation and transportation information will be sent upon receipt of your deposit.

 Customers are asked to make a contribution toward meal preparation and various camp chores on a rotational basis.